Case Studies: Overview

 Feature coverage matrix

-The tables below cross-reference every user-facing feature documented under the User Guide against the tutorial and the seven case studies.
+The tables below cross-reference every user-facing feature documented under the User Guide against the tutorial and the eight case studies.

 Columns: